DimiO1/Rhythm-Runner/README.md

 A 2-D game were the story lies within a Record label.
 An evil boss has taken over and believes to destroy the whole city because his music got leaked.
+Melody has been asked to bring about his powers to defeat the boss.
+In order to do that, he most attack based on the beat of the song unless he is vulnerable to death.